hu-macsy/simexpal/docs/instances.rst

 On this page we describe how to specify instances in the ``experiments.yml`` file.
 You can list local instances that consist of one file or several files.
-More over simexpal can download remote instances from the `KONECT <http://konect.cc>`_ and `SNAP <https://snap.stanford.edu/data/>`_ repository.
+More over simexpal can download remote instances from the `SNAP <https://snap.stanford.edu/data/>`_ repository.
 It is also possible to assign instances to instance sets that enable a more efficient usage of the :ref:`command line interface <CommandLineReference>` and are useful when defining the run matrix.

 Instance Directory
 ------------------